 Sigma Tau Delta - This international English society strives to promote interest in literature and the English language by fostering creative and critical writing skills and conferring distinction for high achievement.
 A candidate for membership must have a minimum of two college courses in English language or literature and hold a "B" average in those courses.

-Adviser: Dr. Meghan Andrews
+Adviser: Dr. Phoebe Wagner

 Theta Alpha Kappa - Recognizes students for scholastic achievement in the study of religion.